-Why You Need Home Systems
+Why You Need Daily Home Routines

-Home Systems Are Routines We Systematize
+Home Routines Are a Process We Systematize

 We all have routines we follow each day.
 Some of our routines are successful (like when we get up on time every day and are ready to leave early), and some of them are not successful (like when you hit the snooze button 3X every morning and then you are late getting your kids to school).

-Home Systems Keep Your Day Organized
+Home Routines Keep Your Day Organized

-When you have home systems, you know what you are supposed to do in the morning, in the evening, and how to plan your day effectively.
+When you have home routines, you know what you are supposed to do in the morning, in the evening, and how to plan your day effectively.
 A home system can reduce your stress since you will be following a simple process to complete your daily routines.

 Take a few minutes and write down the types of home systems you think would help improve your home and reduce your stress.
 Here are a few ideas: